 What were your favorite cities to visit and why?

 I loved Melbourne, where there was a cool mix of old and new.
 For example, there would be modern, innovative architecture right next door to a Victorian building.
 I just loved the contrast.
 Plus, it was so easy to get around because Melbourne has an extensive system of trams, which are free in the city center.
 I also really liked Sydney because the sights are so iconic.
-I enjoyed seeing the Sydney Opera House and the bridge.
+I enjoyed seeing the Sydney Opera House and the Harbour Bridge.
 Although Sydney was more difficult to get around during free time, I was able to split the cost of taxis with my group members, so the expense wasn’t too bad.

 Any free time suggestions?

-Every time we got to a new city, our Tour Director Ronan gave us a sheet of paper that told us what we were doing as a group, what the Go Ahead optional excursions were and his own expert suggestions for things to do in each place.
+Every time we got to a new city, our Tour Director gave us a sheet of paper that told us what we were doing as a group, what the Go Ahead optional excursions were and his own expert suggestions for things to do in each place.
 I participated in four of Go Ahead’s excursions and I would highly recommend all of them.
-Then, Ronan took us to a kangaroo sanctuary where I got to feed the animals, arranged for me to visit the Hobbiton Movie Set on the way to Auckland and also booked me on a whale watching cruise in Sydney, which was really amazing.
+Then, our Tour Director took us to a kangaroo sanctuary where I got to feed the animals, arranged for me to visit the Hobbiton Movie Set on the way to Auckland and also booked me on a whale watching cruise in Sydney, which was really amazing.

 Any advice for someone going on this tour during the Southern Hemisphere’s winter?